khairull7/khairull7/README.md

 </p>

 <p align="center">
-  And I'm very enthusiastic about developing innovations that can make a positive impact on people's lives.
+  And I'm excited about building new technologies that can make a real difference in people's lives.
 </p>